sergiosuramin/aha-fe-exam/README.md

 Prefix naming convention:

-1. "Th" in components
+1. **"Th" in components**

    - This can be any name, I chose "Th" which stands for "Take Home Exam" abbreviation.

-2. "tw-" in tailwind
+2. **"tw-" in tailwind**
    - This can be any name, I chose "tw-" which stands for "Tailwind CSS" abbreviation.

 ## Submission

-1. Code is available in this repository.
+- [x] Code is available in this repository.

-2. A more detailed information in this repository:
+- [x] A more detailed information in this repository:

-    ✔️ Exam 1: Component (Password Input, Calendar, Advanced Effect)
+  - [x] Exam 1: Component (Password Input, Calendar, Advanced Effect)

-    ✔️ Extension of Exam 1:

     - datepicker variant.
     - A more comprehensive integration of the Material-UI text field component.

-    ✔️ Exam 2: Page (Page Layout, Routing, API Connections, Advanced Effect)
+  - [x] Exam 2: Page (Page Layout, Routing, API Connections, Advanced Effect)

-    ✔️ Extension of Exam 2:

     - Skeleton Loading Screen
     - Infinite Loading on Result Page and Friend List
     - Added a small feature: Users in Result List is interactive.
 (Click to view their detail)
     - Added a small feature: Follow/Following buttons in Friend list are interactive (but the data won't persist since there is no POST API to handle that).

-3. Editable figma link [here](https://www.figma.com/file/gCQXnXvC5eHhkbodG5KHj6/Aha-FE-Exam?type=design&mode=design&t=RHOwoS8ymByUNDLr-1) (For Exam 2: pixel perfect section)
+- [x] Editable Figma link [here](https://www.figma.com/file/gCQXnXvC5eHhkbodG5KHj6/Aha-FE-Exam?type=design&mode=design&t=RHOwoS8ymByUNDLr-1) (For Exam 2: pixel perfect section)

-4. Feel Free to contact me on [LinkedIn](https://www.linkedin.com/in/sergio-suramin) if you have any inquiries.
+- [x] Feel Free to contact me on [LinkedIn](https://www.linkedin.com/in/sergio-suramin) if you have any inquiries.

 ## QnA

-1. Why using Next instead of React.js itself?
+1. **Why using Next instead of React.js itself?**

    - Next.js is built on top of React.js, making it an extension of the React framework.
-By choosing Next.js, we are inherently using React.
 The decision to use Next.js was primarily driven by its additional features and capabilities, such as server-side rendering and simplified routing, which significantly expedite the development process (this was my primary goal timewise).

-2. Why not using axios / react-query for data fetching?
+2. **Why not using axios / react-query for data fetching?**

    - In my opinion, it appeared excessive to employ those libraries for managing three simple GET APIs.

-3. Why all images are the same?
-Are you using a local asset?
+3. **Why all images are the same?
+Are you using a local asset?**

-- Yes, as all of the image in the API response was not accessible, so I decided to substitute them with a local asset.
+   - Yes, as all of the images in the API response were not accessible, so I decided to substitute them with a local asset.

-4. Why are you using next/link instead of history (router.push)?
+4. **Why are you using next/link instead of history (router.push)?**
    - Indeed, both can be used, but since this is a simple project without any specific need to handle routing programmatically, I chose next/link because of its prefetching feature.